Conventional Wisdom: What It Means And When To Use It

 Conventional wisdom is generally accepted, but it may or may not be accurate.

-Conventional wisdom may be generally true but not true in specific instances, too.
-You may say that politicians lie, and that may be true very often.
-However, politicians also tell the truth, so that bit of conventional wisdom isn't enough to tell you what's really happening in the political sphere.
+Conventional wisdom and its accuracy can depend on the situation and circumstances.
+You may say that politicians lie, and that may be true on many occasions.
+However, politicians also tell the truth, so that bit of conventional wisdom isn't enough to tell you what's really happening in the political sphere, and it may not apply to all politicians.

 Is Conventional Wisdom Consistent Over Time?

 Conventional wisdom is usually very slow to change.
 However, as research, expert opinions, and public opinions change, it eventually adds up to progress in the course of conventional wisdom.
-There was a time when conventional wisdom said a woman's place was in the home, however, over the course of long decades, change has happened.
-Now, it isn't unusual to see a man taking care of the household, and women are now well-established in the workplace.
+There was a time when conventional wisdom said a woman's place was in the home; however, over the course of long decades, change has happened.
+Now, it isn't unusual to see men occupying less-traditional roles, such as staying home and taking care of children, and women occupying fields that were traditionally populated by men (STEM fields are a prime example).
+Alternatively, both partners in a relationship often work nowadays, and this is commonly accepted over one person or the other being the “bread-winner.”

 Sometimes, change comes faster, though.
 Consider the treatment of juvenile diabetes before the use of insulin.
 Conventional wisdom said that the disease was a death sentence.
 Yet, when doctors began using insulin, children with the condition got better and could often live a long, relatively healthy life.